How To Harvest Romaine Lettuce

 To remove a single romaine leaf from the plant, grip it at the bottom and twist it down violently until you sense the leaf separate from the plant.

-Harvested leaves should be rinsed before storing for up to ten days in the refrigerator.
-Take the outer leaves off your romaine plants to accomplish this.
+Harvested leaves should be rinsed before storing them in the refrigerator for up to ten days.
+To accomplish this, remove the outer leaves from your romaine plants.

-Remove any dirt from leaves by rinsing them in cool running water.
-After patting them dry, put them inside a plastic bag and put them in the fridge.
+Rinse leaves in cool running water to remove dirt.
+After patting them dry, put them in a plastic bag and put them in the fridge.

 How Can I Tell When Romaine Lettuce Is Suitable for Picking (for more information about lettuce, read here)?

 However, if you pick it before it’s ready, the leaves may taste bitter and woody rather than soft.
-You can educate yourself on the phases of romaine lettuce development and harvesting prior to planting.
+Prior to planting, you can educate yourself on the phases of romaine lettuce development and harvesting.

 Growth Of Romaine Lettuce